afrostalin/CEVPlayer/README.md

 **Warning №2 : CryVideoPlugin compatible only with CRYENGINE 5.4 now**

+**Warning №3 : CryVideoPlugin can play video only in .webm format**

+**Warning №4 : All video files should be in `Videos` folder **

+**Warning №5 : TextureVideoPlayer not playing audio - use audio triggers for this **

+**Warning №6 : Don't use for TextureVideoPlayer video in very hight resolution - it's can be perfomance problems (optimal HD and low) **

 # TODO
 * Add ability to play video when level loading (Problem with blocking OnPostUpdate event)
 * Maybe create special shader for YUV->RGBA conversion